pyepics/pyepics/doc/overview.rst

   :type as_string:  ``True``/``False``

   :param count:  number of elements to return for array data.
-  :type count:  integer
+  :type count:  integer or ``None``

   :param as_numpy:  whether to return the Numerical Python representation for array data.
   :type as_numpy:  ``True``/``False``

+  :param timeout:  maximum time to wait (in seconds) for value before returning None.
+  :type count:  float or ``None``

 The *count* and *as_numpy* options apply only to array or waveform data.
 The default behavior is to return the full data array and convert to a numpy array if available.
+The *count* option can be used to explicitly limit the number of array elements returned, and *as_numpy* can turn on or off conversion to a numpy array.

+The *timeout* argument sets the maximum time to wait for a value to be fetched over the network.
+If the timeout is exceeded, :func:`caget` will return ``None``.
+This might imply that the PV is not actually available, but it might also mean that the data is large or network slow enough

 The *as_string* argument tells the function to return the **string representation** of the value.
 The details of the string representation